 We subsequently found this fall to be called Foss a Sidu but it really is just part of the scenery.
 Further on the road opens out onto the Glacial runoff flows.
 Here the entire scenery takes a dramatic turn.
 The Mountains really rise up and the Glaciers start taking over as the masters of the environment.

-Remembering back to Geography classes we were always told the hills and valley of the area we lived in were formed by glaciers, during the last Ice age, but I always found it hard to really picture how that process went, how some ice could carve out the huge vast valleys I saw around me.
+Remembering back to Geography classes we were always told the hills and valleys of the area we lived in were formed by glaciers, during the last Ice age, but I always found it hard to really picture how that process went, how some ice could carve out the huge vast valleys I saw around me.
 This area of Iceland filled in the blanks nicely, as this is Geology in action.

 The skeiðarárjökull Glacier Tounge is particularly striking as it literally marches straight through a mountain range.
 You can see the mountains on the left, and on the right, and the colossal glacier just busting a hole right through the middle!
 Reducing the mountains to the rubble we are now driving on.
 It really is quite humbling to behold.
 The whole region is being slowly shaped by these forces of nature and one day will be quite different.